 Perle Systems Application Note

-Health care providers that store patient data electronically or transmit health care information electronically are under pressure from the Department of Health and Human Services (D.H.H.S) to comply with all HIPAA standards.
-These regulations have a number of implementing effects that set a new standard for the health care provider, specifically in regard to the security of digital networks that are increasingly used to transmit patient data.
-More and more of the medical worlds business rely on digital communication systems.Those networks contain the stored information available for transmissions that are open to security weaknesses.
-Past practices in managing network infrastructure are no longer acceptable.
-Security of the healthcare networks used to transmit and access the medical data is increasingly important and needs a secure and reliable network management technology.
+Health care providers that store patient data electronically or transmit health care information electronically are required to comply with data protection standards.
+These regulations set the standard for the health care provider, specifically in regard to the security of digital networks that are used to transmit patient data.
+The medical world relies on digital communication systems and the information stored within.
+It is imperative that the healthcare networks used to transmit and access medical data is not open to secutity weaknesses and has a reliable network management technology.

 The stakes are high to maintain both availability and performance of the healthcare providers network, regardless of how widely dispersed the network infrastructure is.
 Generally, it is becoming harder to find technical expertise with the necessary skills and resources to administer such systems.The issue becomes how to expand the capabilities of network management personnel within the healthcare provider to better maintain the variety of network infrastructures presently being deployed, and to minimize and possibly avoid network downtime and performance loss.

 How does Out-of-Band Management solve these challenges?